 So this was my list where I discovered Mumbai more than any tour guide!
 Which are your favourite movies to discover Mumbai with?
 Let us know in the comments.

 Never miss a blog post from Bee.
-We write about marketing, storytelling, brands, keeping promises and small business.
+We write about brand strategy, storytelling, inbound, keeping promises, small business and remote.
 And yes, we write about Bombay.
 Mumbai, if you will.
 Sign up to receive our updates via email.

 "*" indicates required fields